gaehlerm/SoftwareEngineering/README.md

 “Ha ha.
 NO!“

 Now you’re certainly wrong this time.
 By now you should know better.
 This is exactly what I’m trying to teach you throughout this book.
 You are human.
 Every human makes mistakes.
 I make mistakes, you make mistakes.
 It’s inevitable.
 Accept your faith and deal with it.
 Code is good if you can make only few mistakes.
 Removing useless comments is a must.
-They are an unnecesary source for bugs.
+They are an unnecessary source for bugs.

 You want to become a software engineer.
 So stop using the English language and start reading code instead.
 The code contains the absolute truth.
 Not the comment.